davidmerfield/Typeset/README.md

 $ typeset-js inputFile.html
 ```

-To create an output file, add a second argument:
+To create an output file, just add a second argument:

 ```
-$ typeset-js inputFile.html outputFile.html"
+$ typeset-js inputFile.html outputFile.html
 ```

 Use the `--ignore` option to ignore specific CSS selectors: